zgoliak/bezz.oracleucm/CoSign/readme.txt

 			coSignSecurityGroup - Security Group to hide profile content in (i.e. CoSign) coSignSignatureProfileMetaField - Meta field that will supply the Profile Tag names for profile/rule user (i.e. xCoSignSignatureTag)

+Arx CoSign installation
+	Install IIS with ASP from .Net Framework 2.0.50727 or above Configure IIS with server hostname
+	Configure WSC and Verify Service apps on IIS